petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 ## Conclusions

-Loc8 is an impressive and fairly mature tool with a record of use in the field.
-On the downside, it may require extensive tuning to work well in a given environment, but can provide impressive results when the filters are tuned appropriately.
+**Loc8** is an impressive and fairly mature tool with a record of use in the field.
+It can require extensive tuning to work well in a given environment, but can provide impressive results when the filters are tuned appropriately.

-Searchlight and SARUAV both may have use, but really need more compelling demos to show their value.
+**Searchlight** and **SARUAV** both may have use, but really need more compelling demos to show their value.

-Eagle Eyes is the only tool that works live, while flying the drone, and may or may not be an improvement over Loc8 when scanning recorded images and video.
+**Eagle Eyes** is the only tool that works live, while flying the drone, and may or may not be an improvement over Loc8 when scanning recorded images and video.
 While it has fewer customization options than Loc8, it appears to be significantly easier to use for scanning video.

-Currently, there is no way to do an apples-to-apples comparison between these models.
-For now, you will have to try these different tools for yourself to see what suits you best.
-Fortunately, for Eagle Eyes - you can try it for free if you sign up as an alpha-tester.
+Currently, since there is no way to do an apples-to-apples comparison between these models, you will have to try these different tools for yourself to see what suits you best.
+Fortunately, for **Eagle Eyes** - you can try it for free if you sign up as an alpha-tester.
 [Click here]("https://forms.gle/C6zmhQBYRPzKUJ6G7") to request a free trial of the Eagle Eyes software.